Sky Valley Ambient Computing

 Relating to an element of culture or system of behaviour passed from one individual to another by imitation or other non-genetic means.

-What if we versioned intent instead of bytes?
+What if we coordinated versions around intent instead of bytes?

 The Old Assumption

-Code is the canonical form.
-The exact bytes are the source of truth.
-Nodes converge on identical state.
+Code is the artifact.
+The exact bytes are treated as the source of truth.
+Coordination happens through diffs, merges, and byte identity.

 Memetic Software